owenbrooks/owenbrooks.github.io/src/content/blog/constructing-a-valid-macho.md

 ```

 ## Sign here please - Adding a code signature
 The code signature is another story.
-All binaries are required to be signed before they are run.
+All binaries are required to be signed before they can be run.
 For programs that will be distributed, this would be performed using an official Apple Developer account, but there is a type of signature called an 'ad-hoc' signature[^2] that allows a program to run on your computer only, but doesn't require any Apple account.
 You can read [llios/macho_parser](https://github.com/qyang-nj/llios/blob/main/macho_parser/docs/LC_CODE_SIGNATURE.md) for details on the format of code signatures, as we will delegate code signing to the [rcodesign](https://gregoryszorc.com/docs/apple-codesign/0.17.0/apple_codesign_getting_started.html#installing) utility that has re-implemented Apple's code signing process.
 It doesn't do all the work for us: it can only replace an existing signature, so we must write our own empty one first and place it in the `__LINKEDIT` segment.

 [^2]: https://developer.apple.com/documentation/security/seccodesignatureflags/adhoc